 The seatbelt defense is an Idaho law that allows an at-fault driver to reduce their damages owed to a car accident victim if that driver can show the victim was not wearing a lap belt during a crash.

 For a victim with substantial damages from an accident, managing a seatbelt defense strategy from the other driver involved can be crucial for helping a victim recover damages, focus on healing, and move forward into the future.
-Discover the seatbelt laws in Idaho that might influence your personal injury suit.
+Discover the seatbelt laws in Idaho that might influence your car accident injury lawsuit.

 If you or someone you know has been hurt in a car accident caused by a distracted, reckless, drunk, or drowsy driver, you have rights.
 The team at The Sargent Law Firm Injury Lawyers can tell you more about what’s required to recover compensation in your claim, even if you weren’t wearing a seatbelt at the time of the accident.